Techtonica/curriculum/projects/eventonica-project.md

 Switching back to Javascript, using Inquirer, implement code in `app.createNewUser` to ask for a new ficticious users name and age, or some other attribute.
 Then, display this information and save it to your Postgres database.
 Using your database client run a `SELECT` query against your Users table to verify that your users are successfully created.

 #### Part 4 - Eventful API AJAX

 Run the starter code in eventfulAPI.js and read about [eventful-node](https://www.npmjs.com/package/eventful-node) and [Eventful API](http://api.eventful.com/docs/events/search)
 Once you feel comfortable about understanding what the code is doing, commenting out the example search code and implement your custom search code in `app.searchEventful`.

 Use Inquier to:
 1. Ask app user to input a keyword to search on Eventful, example: "dancing", "fashion", etc.
 2. Display the first result that comes back from Eventful, and ask app user if he or she would like to save this to the Postgres database.
 3. If app user chooses yes, then make that save.
 4. If app user chooses no, then go back to step 1 of part 4

-Look at your Sequel Pro UI and you should see new events.
-#### Notice the behavior of {asking user for input => {retrieve data from API => {display data and then ask user whether to save} => {saving or go back to step 1} ... to implement this, you'd have to use either callback chaining OR promises.
-Promises require more setup but it creates cleaner-looking code.
-Part 4 should take the majority of your project time as there are a lot of steps involved.

-#### Part 5 - Creating and Reading a Junction Table

-#### Part 5 can be difficult as it dives in deeper into SQL, but actually there are less steps than Part 4
-Now that we have Users and Events, let's start to add the ability to create relationships between them.
-One user can be marked as attending multiple events, and one event can have multiple users attending it.
-This is called a Many-to-Many relationship.
-Watch this [tutorial](https://www.youtube.com/watch?v=a-o0d_e9mW8)

 > Look at your console log UI and you should see new events.